 Looking at the individual index components, optimism regarding order intake over the next six months declined in the latest survey, decreasing to 59 from 65.7 in the spring.
 At the same time, the sub-index measuring investments increased to 62.1 from 59 in the spring, indicating a clear intention to continue investments in China primarily through the expansion of existing business.

 The latest edition of the China Financial Index also shows that decoupling, regulations, and data and cyber security are among topics that are of concern to executives.
-For example, about 60 percent of respondents now say China has become more regulated and that that is making it more difficult to do business in the country, which is an increase of about 11 percentage points from the spring.
+For example, about 60 percent of respondents now say China has become more regulated and that is making it more difficult to do business in the country, which is an increase of about 11 percentage points from the spring.

 The biggest concern over the coming six months, however, is now supply chain disruption, which is the main worry among 36 percent of respondents.
 In the spring survey, it was material costs that were cited as the biggest concern due to the surge in commodity prices.